 Only to verify users?

 Electronic signature verification is used to verify who signed your document and ensure that only one copy of your document exists.
 For example, what happens if someone makes a copy of the document and falsifies the electronic signature?
 How do you know which one is real?

 That’s when the rest of the electronic signature validation process comes in.

-Since only the original document will have the key that will work with the private key, the certificate authority can easily identify which document is real and which document isn’t.
-And, since there’s no way to replicate either key, there’s no way to fully replicate a document that has been electronically signed.
+Since only the original document will have the key that will work with the private key, the certificate authority can easily identify which document is real and which isn’t.
+And, since there’s no way to replicate either key, there’s no way to replicate a document that has been electronically signed fully.

-Although somewhat technical, electronic signature verification is a fairly simple process that involves digital cryptography to identify and validate each document and the signatures on it.
+Although somewhat technical, electronic signature verification is a fairly simple process involving digital cryptography to identify and validate each document and its signatures.

-Additionally, some platforms, like Signaturely, offer you even more layers of security for your documents and signatures.
+Some platforms, like Signaturely, offer you even more security for your documents and signatures.

 How Does Signaturely Verify My Electronic Signatures?